 For example, it may be difficult for a user to operate a slider inside a small format stand-up pouch because the hood and overall design requirements of the closure impede the ability to get a good grip.

-Use the RS Slider on small-format pouches containing things like foods found in natural health stores, such as nuts, goji berries, natural sweeteners, and even natural pet treats.
+Use the mini Slider on small-format pouches containing things like foods found in natural health stores, such as nuts, goji berries, natural sweeteners, and even natural pet treats.
 If consumers are willing to spend extra on premium natural products for their pets, they are likely to appreciate packaging that adds value and keeps the treats fresh.

 It should be noted that certain natural health products may require child-resistant packaging, and other items, which may not be regulated, should still consider child-resistant features.